pegaltier/awesome-utils-dev/utils-coding/utils-javascript.md

 console.log(asyncRes);
 // 2,3,4

-// SYNC/ASYNC FOR OF WITH INDEX
-for (const [index, item] of someArray.entries()) { await or not }
+// SYNC/ASYNC FOR OF WITH INDEX (RUN IN SERIES) for (const [index, item] of someArray.entries()) { await or not }

 //